 Ferns Heritage Project (FHP)

-Set up in 2015, the Ferns Heritage Project (FHP) is a sub-group of Ferns Development Association.
+Set up in 2015, the Ferns Heritage Project (FHP) is a sub-group of Ferns Community Development Association.
 FHP’s focus is on developing Ferns’ tourism potential highlighting its Christian, Gaelic kingship and Norman heritage.

 The group organises a range of projects and activities to raise awareness of Ferns’ significant medieval history, from the time of St. Aidan in the 6th century, through its Gaelic Kingship period when Diarmait MacMurrough had his seat of power and Ferns was the Ancient Capital of Leinster, to the arrival of the Normans in 1169 – a huge expanse of time, with many fascinating stories associated with key events in Irish history.